ron-external/didactic-invention/README.md

 # didactic-invention
-This is a quick learning thing
+This is a quick learning thing for now